Image Update over USB

 Wait for the USB driver installation to complete successfully.

 Note: During operation, if it gets stuck at "waiting for device", there may be a driver issue – check Device Manager and upgrade the driver if necessary.

-Linux host.
-This procedure applies for both a native Linux host and a Linux installation running under VirtualBox.
+This procedure applies both to a native Linux host, and to a Linux installation running under Windows/VirtualBox.